Will ‘Teen Mom OG’s Amber Portwood Call Off Her Wedding?

-Amber Portwood and her fiancé Matt Baier have been facing lots of criticism since they got together.
+Amber Portwood and her fiance, Matt Baier, have been facing lots of criticism since they got together.
 However, with new cheating allegations made about Matt Baier, is it possible she will call off her wedding?

-During last series of Teen Mom OG, we saw Amber Portwood confess that she didn’t fully trust her partner, Matt Baier, because of some shady things he did in the past.
-Notably, before he got together with Amber, he contacted both Farrah Abraham and Jenelle Evans on Twitter, letting him know he was interested in them.
+During the last series of Teen Mom OG, we saw Amber Portwood confess that she didn’t fully trust Matt because of some shady things he did in the past.
+Notably, before he got together with Amber, he contacted both Farrah Abraham and Jenelle Evans on Twitter, letting them know he was interested in them.
 Although Amber Portwood didn’t speak to Jenelle Evans, Farrah Abraham did make a phone call to her to let her know that Matt had indeed contacted her before she met Matt.

 In the past couple of days, allegations of cheating have come forward by a woman who hides behind an anonymous Twitter account.
 She has posted what appears to be a screenshot of herself and Matt having a conversation about how Matt is in love with her, but he is engaged to someone else.
 The photos, however, do not have a name attached to them, so at this point, it could be anyone’s guess as to who exactly is having the conversation.